rifat328/ChefsKit/README.md

-# ChefsKit
+# Chefs Kit : Hungry ? just Generate A Recipe

 ChefsKit is an online AI Bot that can suggest recipe based on the ingredients someone has right now

-# Chefs Kit : Hungry ? just Generate A Recipe

 This project uses the **Hugging Face Inference API** to suggest recipes based on a list of ingredients provided by the user.
 It leverages the `Mistral-8x7B-Instruct` model to generate responses formatted in markdown for easy rendering.